 Our membership during Coronavirus

-What bigger test could there be of monthly payments and membership systems in general that the current Coronavirus pandemic.
-So how has it stood up?
+What bigger test could there be of monthly payments and membership systems in general that the Coronavirus pandemic.
+So how did it stand up?

 Great actually.
 When we closed, this is what we did: